 Prevent your screen from going dark

 Wash strawberries under cold running water and let drain completely.
 Wipe them well to dry off any moisture.Pro tip - If the strawberries are not completely dry, moisture from the strawberries will cause the chocolate to seize.

 Best practice - I wipe each strawberry with a paper hand towel.
 Then I air dry for another hour at least so any mist on the stalks will dry as well.

 Melt Some Chocolate

-This will thin the chocolate giving you a smooth and shiny finish.
+Add vegetable oil to the melted chocolate - stir well.
+Pro tip - Oil will thin the chocolate giving you a smooth and shiny finish.
 Plus a thinner chocolate consistency makes it easy to dip the strawberries.

-Place on a parchment paper leaving enough room between each one of them.
+Gently rub the back of the strawberry over the edge removing any excess.
+Place them on a baking sheet lined with parchment paper or wax paper leaving enough room between each one of them.

 Chill Strawberries - Storage

 Place the tray in the fridge for 20 minutes until the chocolate is set.
 These will stay well in the fridge for up to 3 days.Pro tip - As the strawberries lose their freshness the chocolate will start to crack and fall off.

 The nutrition information and metric conversion are calculated automatically.
 I cannot guarantee its accuracy.
 If this data is important to you please verify with your trusted nutrition calculator.
 Thank you